andygbannister/qurantools/readme.md

 Qur’an Tools is a digital tool for the critical analysis and study of the text of the Qur’an.

-## Team

-Qur’an Tools has been designed and programmed by Dr. Andrew G. Bannister and Dr. R. Michael McCoy with help from other developers.

 ## Copyright

 Qur’an Tools is an open source project and is available under the GNU public license with terms of use.